-Meanwhile corrupt governments continue to be the happy recipients of British aid.
+Meanwhile corruption remains a concern for DFID.
 A 2014 report by the Independent Commission for Aid Impact (ICAI)[xviii] concluded that “DFID recognises corruption as a critical development challenge … (but) has not, however, developed an approach equal to the challenge, nor has it focussed its efforts on the poor.
 DFID’s willingness to engage in programming that explicitly tackles corruption generally is often constrained by political sensitivity in-country”.

 A new narrative

-Surprisingly perhaps, DFID is not (or rather is no longer) claiming to be unbiased in its aid spending.
+However, DFID is not actually claiming to be unbiased in its aid spending.
 In its new aid strategy published in November 2015[xix], DFID pledges to tackle “the great global challenges of our age, in order to eliminate poverty and – crucially – also advance the UK’s national interest”.

-Thereby DFID embraces the criticisms of New Humanitarianism, namely the convergence of humanitarian values with the politicised liberal security agenda, and the convergence of humanitarian and development programming, and makes it into a marketing message.
+Thereby DFID embraces the criticisms of New Humanitarianism, namely the convergence of humanitarian values with the politicised liberal security agenda, and the convergence of humanitarian and development programming.

-However this new narrative also involves significant private as well as political interests.
+However this new narrative (the UK government is not alone in reframing its aid policy) also involves significant private as well as political interests.
 According to the World Bank[xx], Public-private partnerships (PPPs) are now used in more than 134 developing countries, contributing 15–20 percent of total infrastructure investment.
 Nonetheless, the World Bank Group says expanded use of PPPs are needed to help overcome inadequate infrastructure which constrains economic growth.

 To give an example from just one donor country, USAID has engaged in 1,600 PPPs worth $16.5 billion in the period 2000–2014[xxi].